jgiere/Schedule.js/README.md

 Take a look at the (rudimentary) example to see how it works.

-Please notice that Table.js is <b>draft and not stable</b>.
+Please notice that Table.js has not been tested in production.
 If you notice any bugs, please let me know.

     Copyright (C) 2015  Johannes Giere

-    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of